tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 ### What if I can't run hp-mark?

-Then `simulation.py` can still be used without xyz-position data, but it's harder to do.
+Then `simulation.py` can still be used without xyz-position data, but it's more involved.

 Data collection depends on motor encoders (ODrives).
 As of July 28, 2021, this is the procedure: